guzmanwolfrank/aws.cloud.wordpress/instructions.md

         Default VPC >> Default when launching Amazon RDS.
 All new accounts include a default VPC in each Region.
         AWS Regions >> This project uses EFS, which only works in certain AWS Regions.
 To find supported Regions, see the AWS General                                         Reference for Amazon Elastic File System.
 #

-To follow the procedures in this guide, you will need a command line terminal or shell to run commands.
-Commands are shown in listings preceded by a prompt symbol ($) and the name of the current directory, when appropriate.
+*Commands* are shown in listings preceded by a prompt symbol ($) and the name of the current directory, when appropriate.

 ~/eb-project$ this is a command this is output